redux-saga/redux-saga/docs/recipes/README.md

 However, this method comes with overhead because it stores references to the previous state(s) of the application.

-Using redux-saga's `delay` and `race` we can implement a simple, one-time undo without enhancing our reducer or storing the previous state.
+Using redux-saga's `delay` and `race` we can implement a basic, one-time undo without enhancing our reducer or storing the previous state.

 ```javascript